orbbec/opdk/Instruction for using nvBlox Only.md

 Before getting start, please confirm all camera are connected on the correct usb port.
 The port numbers are: 2-1, 2-2, 2-3.1 and 2-3.3.
 The front camera should be connected to the 2-1 usb port as the primary camera.
 If you have different connection stradegy, please make coresponding modification in multi_camera_synced.launch.py.

 When cuvSlam is not running, Orbbec camera does not need to output IR stream.
 Cameras can have more resolution options, i.e. 1280*800@30fps, 64*360@30fps
+If you'd like to use OPDK in different way, please call different config files (./orbbec_camera/config/) in line 17 in launch file multi_camera_synced.launch.py.

 ## Run nvBlox without cuvSlam